tootal/blog/source/en/clique-counting/index.md

-Subgraph counting has an immensely rich history in network science, ranging from applications across social network analysis, bioinformatics, recommendation systems, graph clustering (we refer the reader to the tutorial~\cite{SeTi19} and references within).
+Subgraph counting has an immensely rich history in network science, ranging from applications across social network analysis, bioinformatics, recommendation systems, graph clustering (we refer the reader to the tutorial{% cite SeTi19 %} and references within).
 We only describe work directly relevant to clique counting.

 The simplest case of clique counting is *triangle counting*, which has received much attention from the data mining and algorithms communities.
-Recent work has shown the relevance of counts of large subgraphs (4, 5 vertex patterns) ~\cite{BeHe+11,UganderBK13,SGB16,RKKS17,YiBiKe18}.
-Local clique counts have played a significant role in a flurry of work on faster and better algorithms for dense subgraph discovery and community detection~\cite{SaSePi14,Ts15,BeGlLe16,TPM17}.
+Recent work has shown the relevance of counts of large subgraphs (4, 5 vertex patterns)
+{% cite BeHe+11,UganderBK13,SGB16,RKKS17,YiBiKe18 %}.
+Local clique counts
+have played a significant role in a flurry of work on faster and better algorithms for dense subgraph discovery and community detection{% cite SaSePi14,Ts15,BeGlLe16,TPM17 %}.
 The latter results define the "motif conductance", where cuts are measured by the number of subgraphs (not just edges) cut.
-This has been related to higher order clustering coefficients~\cite{YiBiKe18,YiBiKe19}.
+This has been related to higher order clustering coefficients{% cite YiBiKe18,YiBiKe19 %}.
 These quantities are computed using local clique counts, underscoring the importance of these numbers.

-The problem of counting cliques (and variants such as counting maximal cliques) has received much attention both from the applied and theoretical computer science communities~\cite{ChNi85,AlYuZw94,CHKX04,V09}.
+The problem of counting cliques (and variants such as counting maximal cliques) has received much attention both from the applied and theoretical computer science communities{% cite ChNi85,AlYuZw94,CHKX04,V09 %}.
-Classic techniques like color-coding~\cite{BetzlerBFKN11,ZhWaBu+12} and path sampling~\cite{SePiKo14,JhSePi15,WaZh+18} have been employed for counting cliques up to size $5$.
+Classic techniques like color-coding{% cite BetzlerBFKN11,ZhWaBu+12 %} and path sampling{% cite SePiKo14,JhSePi15,WaZh+18 %} have been employed for counting cliques up to size $5$.

-For larger cliques, Finocchi-Finocchi-Fusco gave a MapReduce algorithm that uses orientation and sampling techniques~\cite{FFF15}.
-Jain and Seshadhri use methods from extremal combinatorics to give a fast sampling algorithm~\cite{JS17}, that is arguably the fastest approximate clique counter to date.
-In a remarkable result, Danisch-Balalau-Sozio gave a parallel implementation (kClist) of a classic algorithm of Chiba-Nishizeki, which is able to enumerate upto trillions of cliques~\cite{DBS18}.
+For larger cliques, Finocchi-Finocchi-Fusco gave a MapReduce algorithm that uses orientation and sampling techniques{% cite FFF15 %}.
+Jain and Seshadhri use methods from extremal combinatorics to give a fast sampling algorithm{% cite JS17 %}, that is arguably the fastest approximate clique counter to date.
+In a remarkable result, Danisch-Balalau-Sozio gave a parallel implementation (kClist) of a classic algorithm of Chiba-Nishizeki, which is able to enumerate upto trillions of cliques{% cite DBS18 %}.
 For exact counting, we consider kClist as the state of the art.
 Despite the collection of clever techniques, none of these methods really scale beyond counting (say) 10-cliques for large graphs.